 Realizing that she couldn’t immediately finance the restaurant she’d hoped for, she took a slight career turn (a hiatus, really) to open Coutelier back home in New Orleans - a business decision she felt was based off of the needs of her peers and fellow cooking community of South Louisiana.
 Serious cooks need serious tools.

 She and Brandt travel to Japan yearly to the source of this ancient craft they have come to foster and facilitate understanding towards.
 Their goal is to support and promote the focused, multi-generation blacksmiths of Japan who hand-forge professional cutlery for the culinary community.
 Education is at the core of it.
 They feel the quality and craftsmanship of Japanese steel is unrivaled on a worldwide scale.
-Their love for Japanese cuisine and technique has deeped along the way, and they continue to have plans for a small restaurant of their own.
+Her love for Japanese cuisine and technique has deeped along the way, and she continues to have plans for a small restaurant of her own.

 Brandt found his love for food while studying abroad during college in 2004 and quickly transitioned that into several cooking opportunities in his hometown of Oxford, MS. He quickly moved through the ranks from pizza & pasta cook to hotel executive chef by the age of 23.